Md-Kaif-Tahir/WhatsApp-Chat-Analyzer-Project/README.md

 **In the vast landscape of digital communication, where words flutter through the airwaves, WhatsApp stands as a bustling town square.** 🌐💬

 ### **🚀 Project Overview:**
 In the heart of this bustling town, the **WhatsApp Chat Analyzer** emerges as a beacon, a tool finely crafted to unravel the mysteries concealed within the lines of digital conversations.
-Authored by the ingenious [@saadharoon27](https://github.com/saadharoon27), this project serves as the key to deciphering the intricate patterns woven into the fabric of WhatsApp chats.
+Authored by the ingenious [@Mohammad Kaif Tahir], this project serves as the key to deciphering the intricate patterns woven into the fabric of WhatsApp chats.

 ### **🛠️ WebApp Features:**
 **This tool, this digital maestro, boasts an array of features tailored to decode the nuances of your WhatsApp exchanges.**